 How to use negative shapes:

-Use straight lines to block in the profile of the face, just as you did when you were blocking in the large angles of the head.
+I use straight lines to block in the profile of the face, just as I did when I was blocking in the large angles of the head.
+Straight lines help to clearly indicate the high points (the most protruding points, or boundaries) on the profile.

 In all of these cases, it's important to have an understanding of head and feature construction so that you can fill in these visual gaps.